 The walk took us through very wet clay farmers fields and along muddy tracks.
-We thoroughly enjoyed it even though it was mucky, and meant Graham Would have two pairs of really muddy hiking boots to scrub later on (I have decided that this will be his job, being the clever lady I am).
+We thoroughly enjoyed it even though it was mucky, and meant Graham Would have two pairs of really muddy hiking boots to scrub later on.

 We cannot believe it is 1st February already.
 The days are rapidly moving along.
 We were very busy this weekend so did not have time for a long walk.
 However, we did have chores to do in town.
 So we decided to walk into Lewes and back instead of driving.
 We have completed this 6.5 mile round trip a few times and although it is a short walk compared to some we have completed recently, it is still training and good exercise.

 We were taken by surprise when walking along the cycle/footpath from Ringmer to Lewes, a young couple came speeding past on what we can only describe as ‘short ski’s on wheels’ and using ski poles to assist them in going faster.
 We did not hear them coming, one minute they were there, then they were gone!
 I guess they were practicing for their skiing holiday.
 It did look fun though.

 When we arrived home it felt as though we had only walked a couple of miles.
 I believe that we could have completed the walk again if it wasn’t getting late.
 We must be getting used to the walks.
 That can only be a good thing.